Kenpath/indic-text-normalization/README.md

 A production-ready, comprehensive Python package for text normalization across multiple Indian languages, built on Weighted Finite-State Transducers (WFST) using Pynini.

+> **Note:** This project is an extension of [NVIDIA NeMo Text Processing](https://github.com/NVIDIA/NeMo-text-processing), focused on providing comprehensive support for Indic languages.
+It maintains the same architecture and API while adding specialized language modules for 19 Indian languages.

 ## Overview

 `indic-text-normalization` is a production-ready, WFST-based library that provides **deterministic, low-latency, and explainable** text normalization for **TTS, ASR, and NLP** pipelines, converting semiotic entities (numbers, dates, currency) into spoken form across 19 Indian languages.